ai-doc-git/github_actions/README.md

 # github_actions
-test repo for hands-on learning of GitHuB actions.
+test repo for hands-on learning of GitHub actions.